MariaAntoshina/MariaAntoshina/README.md

-I am a Junior Frontend Developer and now open to work.
+<h4>I am a Junior Frontend Developer and currently open to work.</h3>

 ### :hammer_and_wrench: Languages and Tools :